clj-pdf/clj-pdf/README.md

  {:size 14 :font-stack ["fonts/fancy_font.ttf" "fonts/arialuni.ttf"]}
  "mixed scripts тест 123"]
 ```

-### document sections
+### Document sections

-each document section is represented by a vector starting with a keyword identifying the section followed by an optional map of metadata and the contents of the section.
+Each document section is represented by a vector starting with a keyword identifying the section followed by an optional map of metadata and the contents of the section.

-#### anchor
+#### Anchor

 tag :anchor